Jayanth-MKV/CODES/README.md

-# Sorting_In_Java
+# DSACODES_In_Java

-Here are all the sorting techniques in Java
+Here are all the codes in Java

+These codes are written for example purpose

-And these may help you in getting the basic knowledge on how to code sorting in Java
+And these may help you in getting the basic knowledge on the concepts of datastructures in Java